TomKeeling/dirty_data/dirty_data_project/README.md

 # dirty_data_codeclan_project_tomkeeling

- This project contains two cleaning and analysis tasks.
+ This project contains three cleaning and analysis tasks.
  1. Decathlon Data
  2. Halloween Candy Data
+ 3. Right Wing Authority Index

-Both tasks are written and completed with .Rmd and .R files, using packages
+All tasks are written and completed with knitted .Rmd and .R script files, using packages

  - tidyverse
  - here